absmach/magistrala-docs/docs/lora.md

 ##### Messaging

 To forward LoRa messages the lora-adapter subscribes to topics `applications/+/devices/+` of the LoRa Server MQTT broker.
-It verifies `appID` and `devEUI` of published messages.
-If the mapping exists it uses corresponding `channelID` and `thingID` to sign and forwards the content of the LoRa message to the Mainflux message broker.
+It verifies the `app_id` and the `dev_eui` of received messages.
+If the mapping exists it uses corresponding `Channel ID` and `Thing ID` to sign and forwards the content of the LoRa message to the Mainflux message broker.